kubernetes-csi/csi-driver-smb/deploy/example/windows/README.md

                2 Dir(s)  107,374,116,864 bytes free
 ```

-In the above example, there is a `c:\mnt\azurefile` directory mounted as NTFS filesystem.
+In the above example, there is a `c:\mnt\smb` directory mounted as NTFS filesystem.